 On February 27, 2004, the Bush administration dismissed Dr. Elizabeth Blackburn, a leading cell biologist, and Dr. William May, a prominent medical ethicist, from the President's Council on Bioethics.
 For three years, Dr. Blackburn had served on the panel, which is charged with advising the president on the ethical implications of advancements in biomedical research.
 Dr. Blackburn is best known as the co-discoverer of telomerase, an enzyme linked to cancer cell growth.
 This discovery launched a burgeoning cancer research field.
 According to Nobel laureate Thomas Cech, president of the Howard Hughes Medical Institute, Dr. Blackburn "is a very smart and successful scientist…one of the top biomedical researchers in the world."1

 Dr. Blackburn believes that she was dismissed because she disapproved of the Bush administration's restrictive position on stem cell research.
 According to Dr. Blackburn, she and Dr. May frequently disagreed with the administration's positions on the ethics of biomedical research.2 She was removed from the panel soon after she objected to a Council report on stem cell research.
-In an essay in the April 1, 2004, issue of The New England Journal of Medicine, Dr. Blackburn recounted how the dissenting opinion she submitted, which she believes reflects the scientific consensus in America, was not included in the council's reports even though she had been told the reports would represent the views of all the council's members.3
+In an essay in the April 1, 2004, issue of The New England Journal of Medicine, Dr. Blackburn recounted how the dissenting opinion she submitted, which she believes reflects the scientific consensus in the United States, was not included in the council's reports even though she had been told the reports would represent the views of all the council's members.3

 The removal of Drs.
 Blackburn and May—and the subsequent appointment of new panel members who were supportive of the administration's stated positions, significantly limited the range of views available to the president on bioethical issues.
 This action violated the spirit, if not the letter, of the Federal Advisory Committee Act of 1972, which requires balance on such advisory bodies.4 As Dr. Blackburn herself pointed out, she was one of only three full-time biomedical scientists on the panel, which, even prior to her dismissal, was weighted heavily to nonscientists with strong ideological views.
 While no one disputes that nonscientists should play an important role on a bioethics panel, it is equally important that scientists, with strong biomedical expertise, provide the necessary scientific context for the panel.